The king's ransom waiting for African businesses that create magic moments for customers

 Alternatively, some companies compete based on quality.
 As opposed to Walmart, consider Whole Foods, the Amazon-subsidiary known for supplying high quality natural and organic products.
 Due to its stringent standards, Whole Foods developed a strong brand identity that enabled it to charge a premium as one of the best sources for healthy food.
 Or consider BMW which convinces customers to pay a premium by occupying the position of 'the ultimate driving machine’ in the marketplace.

-There is another, unheralded sphere of competition: customer experience.
+There is, however, another unheralded sphere of competition: customer experience.
 Companies competing along this axis prioritize customer service excellence as a tool to drive business performance.
-The emblematic company here is Zappos and CEO Tony Hsieh explains:
+The emblematic company here is Zappos and (now late) CEO Tony Hsieh explained:

 “Our philosophy has been that most of the money we might ordinarily have spent on advertising should be invested in customer service, so that our customers will do the marketing for us through word of mouth.